geomagpy/magpy/README.md

 at given times.
 New methods starting form 2.0 are the *'spline'* technique following [this](https://docs.scipy.org/doc/scipy/tutorial/interpolate/extrapolation_examples.html) approach, a *'linear'* extrapolation and a *'fourier'* technique as described [here](https://gist.github.com/tartakynov/83f3cd8f44208a1856ce).
-Please note: the extrapolation method will remove all nnon-numerical columns, any NaN columns and secondary time columns as those cannot be extrapolated.
+Please note: the extrapolation method will remove all non-numerical columns, any NaN columns and secondary time columns as those cannot be extrapolated.

         data = read(example5)